 - This section represents Special Revenue allocated for the Department of Project Implementation (DPI).
-An additional \$3.21 million is included as part of the General Fund Cash Capital transfer budgeted in Non-Departmental.
-Therefore, DPI's total FY 2024 budget is \$5.86 million. - Potomac Yard increases by \$37,100 or 18.3% based upon updated salary and benefit costs. - Sanitary Sewer increases by \$93,000 or 11.0%, based upon updated salary and benefit costs.
+An additional \$3.29 million is included as part of the General Fund Cash Capital transfer budgeted in Non-Departmental.
+Therefore, DPI's total FY 2024 budget is \$5.94 million. - Potomac Yard increases by \$37,100 or 18.3%, based upon updated regular increases and/or decreases in salary and benefit costs, and position turnover. - Sanitary Sewer increases by \$93,000 or 11.0%, based upon updated regular increases and/or decreases in salary and benefit costs, and moving a portion of a senior position's costs from Stormwater to Sanitary.
 Stormwater Utility increases by \$190,000 or 14.8%, due to updated salary and benefit costs, and the addition of one Stormwater Technical Project Manager added mid-year in FY 2023.
-The positions are budgeted as part of the Sanitary Sewer Fees and Stormwater Utility fund transfers to the CIP. - The Proposed Budget increases the General Fund Cash Capital transfer budgeted in Non-Departmental to extend by one year funding for a Non-Technical Project Manager position, originally funded by American Rescue Plan Act (ARPA).
+The positions are budgeted as part of the Sanitary Sewer Fees and Stormwater Utility fund transfers to the CIP. - The Approved Budget increases the General Fund Cash Capital transfer budgeted in Non-Departmental to extend by one year funding for a Non-Technical Project Manager position, originally funded by the American Rescue Plan Act (ARPA).
+Also, funding was increased by \$85,000 for a 2% increase to pay scales for General scale employees.

 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 31.00 \$2,329,900 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
 0.00 \$134,100 All Programs One Stormwater Technical Project Manager position was added to DPI mid-year in FY 2023.
 Funding is increased for the position and associated non-personnel costs.
 This addition does not impact DPI's overall FTE count, due to the conversion of one Non-Technical Project Manager position into an over hire designation.
 Through natural attrition DPI's FTE count will remain 31.0 FTE.
-0.00 \$186,000 TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET 31.00 \$2,650,000
+0.00 \$186,000 TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 31.00 \$2,650,000